qgis/QGIS-Documentation/source/docs/training_manual/processing/vector_calculator.rst

 .. image:: img/vector_calculator/ratio.png

-Both fields are of type integer, and the result would be truncate to an integer.
-That's why we have multiplied by 1.0, to indicate that we want floating point number a result.
+In earlier version, since both fields are of type integer, the result would be truncated to an integer.
+In this case the formula should be: ``1.0 *  "MALES"  /  "FEMALES"``, to indicate that we want floating point number a result.

 We can use conditional functions to have a new field with ``male`` or ``female`` text strings instead of those ratio value, using the following formula::